axelpale/poisson-process/README.md

 ## Theory

-The poisson-process.js is based on the mathematical concept of Poisson process.
-It is a process usually perceived in the frequency of earthquakes, arriving mail and, in general, the other series of events where a single event, like an arriving letter, does not much depend on the other events.
+The poisson-process.js is based on the mathematical concept of the [Poisson process](https://en.wikipedia.org/wiki/Poisson_process).
+It is a stochastic process that is usually perceived in the frequency of earthquakes, arriving mail and, in general, the other series of events where a single event, like an arriving letter, does not much depend on the other events, like the preceding or following letters.

 It is well known that inter-arrival times of the events in a Poisson process follow an exponential distribution with a rate parameter *r*.
 It is also known that the multiplicative inverse of *r*, *1/r* is the average of the inter-arrival times.
 Therefore to generate an event each *m* milliseconds in average, we sample the exponential distribution of the rate of *1/m*.